The List You Don’t Have To Finish

 Eightly works differently.

 Some days you’ll get through everything.
 Other days, something more important will come up.
-That doesn’t mean you’ve failed—it just means you’re human.
+That doesn’t mean you’ve failed.

-A finished list doesn’t always prove you spent your time well.
+A finished to-do list doesn’t always prove you spent your time well.
 Sometimes it just shows you kept busy.

 A Different Kind of Satisfaction

-There’s a certain ease in seeing your Eight—even if some tasks are still there at the end of the day.
+Even if some tasks are still there at the end of the day.

 When you know the list was never meant to cover everything, it stops feeling like a test.
 It’s simply a guide to help you focus.